kuriakinzeng/fcc-pinterest-clone/README.md

-# Free Code Camp's Manage a Book Trading Club Basecamp Challenge
+# Free Code Camp's Pinterest Clone Basecamp Challenge

-**tl;dr:** This app allows users trade books
+**tl;dr:** This app allows users to share images to others

 ## User Stories:
 1. As an unauthenticated user, I can login with Twitter.